 It is important to note that while this parameter will prevent oversensing from ventricular sensed events, it will not alter the morphology of the IEGM.

-All parameter choices will have 16 ms prior to the event and the remainder post event.
+All parameter choices will have a pre-event blanking period of 16 ms prior to the event and the remainder post event.